Machine Learning Model and Dataset Versioning

 - She publishes her results, with code and the trained weights.

 Git can’t handle large amount of data of GB’s of size.
-While Git-LFS comes with the in-build difficulty of supporting only 2 GBs of data at the maximum.(github limitations)
+While Git-LFS comes with the in-build difficulty of supporting only 2 GBs of data at the maximum(Github limitations) and even more problems exist.

-Data Version Control or DVC.ORG is an open source, command-line tool written in Python.
-We will show how to version datasets with dozens of gigabytes of data and version ML models, how to use your favorite cloud storage (S3, GCS, or bare metal SSH server) as a data file backend and how to embrace the best engineering practices in your ML projects.
+Data Version Control or DVC.ORG is an open-source, command-line tool written in Python.
+We will show how to version datasets with dozens of gigabytes of data and version ML models, how to use your favourite cloud storage (S3, GCS, or bare metal SSH server) as a data file backend and how to embrace the best engineering practices in your ML projects.
+Also, I will be discussing tools in the market for both experiment tracking and dataset versioning, and what are the best features of these products(PS: no comparison among one another).

 - a mindset to improve your current workflow

-Kurian Benoy is an open source contributor at CloudCV, DVC.
+Kurian Benoy is an open-source contributor at CloudCV, DVC.
 He is the lead organiser of School of AI, Kochi and is an AI enthusiast working on Deep Learning and Computer Vision.
-Kurian is FOSSASIA Open TechNights WInner and gave a talk in FOSSASIA Open Tech submit about the [keralarescue.in team] (https://www.youtube.com/watch?v=2RzImb5JwMA).
+Kurian is FOSSASIA Open TechNights WInner and gave a talk in FOSSASIA Open Tech submit about the keralarescue.in team.